 AX Ceramics Centre

-AX‘s Ceramics Centre Coordinator Matt Cripps takes you on a virtual tour of the studio, demonstrating the various equipment and tools used to create a piece of pottery from start to finish.
+AX’s previous Ceramics Centre Coordinator, Matt Cripps, takes you on a virtual tour of the studio, demonstrating the various equipment and toold used to create a piece of pottery from start to finish.

 Thanks to the RBC Foundation’s Emerging Artists Project for making it possible for us to launch the AX Emerging Artist Program at our new ceramics centre.
 And thank you to the Haynes-Connell Foundation, Allison and Clare McCain, Frank McKenna, and Lee Danisch for their ongoing financial support for the AX ceramics centre.